-For those of you less familiar with what CV is - it’s the combined impact of capturing real-time video, processing the images and applying AI (including facial recognition) to make sense of what is going on.
+For those of you less familiar with what Computer Vision is - it’s the combined impact of capturing real-time video, processing the images and applying Artificial Intelligence (including facial recognition) to make sense of what is going on.
 Essentially, it’s simulating a human, but much smarter, more accurate and more effective at providing a highly personalized service … to everyone.

 By analyzing in-store real-time behaviors, retailers can now start to make decisions that directly impact sales from afar.
 From personalized, targeted advertisements and promotions offered up to consumers on the shop floor, to making better stock management calls based on the state of products on the shelves, CV is a very welcomed addition to our innovation toolkit.